 Senior Director Institutional Partnerships at Resilia

-A graduate of Amherst College, Todd is a Masters of Education recipient from New York University.
+A graduate of Amherst College, Todd is a Masters of Education recipient from New York University

+Through her experience building strategic social investments and managing multi-sectoral collaborations, Lisa is a skilled leader in fundraising, partnerships and measuring and communicating impact.
 Lisa has a B.A. from the University of British Columbia, a Post Graduate Certificate in Fundraising Management from Humber College and an Executive Certificate in Sports Philanthropy from George Washington University.

 Our faculty is comprised of professionals from across the sports and entertainment impact industries with immeasurable experience leading and advising some of the biggest names in the field.